Mallow: benefits, dosage, contraindications

 Digestive effect

-Mallow (Malva sylvestris) is noted for its significant benefits on digestive health.
-Its active components, notably mucilages, provide preventive relief in cases of ulcerative colitis, reducing inflammation before it becomes severe.
-In animal model studies, the extract of this plant at a dose of 500 mg/kg proved as effective as conventional treatments such as cimetidine in combating gastric ulcers.
-Moreover, the daily consumption of a syrup prepared from the aqueous extract of mallow flowers, taken at 1 g per day, normalized intestinal transit.
-This treatment facilitates bowel movements and reduces constipation, acting as a mild laxative that also protects and soothes mucous membranes.
+Mallow (Malva sylvestris) is distinguished by its notable benefits for digestive health.
+Its active components, particularly mucilages, offer preventive relief in cases of ulcerative colitis, attenuating inflammation before it escalates.
+In studies on animal models, the extract of this plant at a dose of 500 mg/kg proved as effective as conventional treatments such as cimetidine in combating gastric ulcers.
+In addition, daily consumption of a syrup prepared from the aqueous extract of mallow flowers, at a rate of 1 g per day, normalized intestinal transit.
+This treatment facilitates bowel movements and reduces constipation, thus acting as a mild laxative that also protects and soothes the mucous membranes.

 Usages associés